brightbox/terraform-provider-brightbox-old/website/docs/index.html.markdown

 ### Static credentials ###

-Static credentials can be provided by adding a `apiclient` and `apisecret` in-line in the Brightbox provider block:
+Static credentials can be provided by adding an `apiclient` and `apisecret` in-line in the Brightbox provider block:

 Usage: